Chandramouli-51593/Git-Demo/README.md

 # Git-Demo
-this was created to understand git and github
+this was created to understand git and github in dva lab